Oka Crisis: Police raid

 The Kahnawá:ke Warrior Society was called in for reinforcements, and by 6:20 a.m. they were seizing Mercier Bridge and the highways which fed into it.
 They gained control of the two lanes of Highway 138, and then pushed back the thousands of cars to Châteauguay.
 Over the next three hours they created a no-man's land between two barricades while other contingents blocked Highways 132 and 207 as well as Old Châteauguay Road.

 Around 7:30 a.m. a front-end loader (sometimes cited as a bulldozer) and helicopter arrived, and the police moved closer to the barricade.
 Trees were sawed down by the Mohawk and added to the barricade while additional police cars arrived.
 Members of the surrounding Mohawk communities joined those already present at the Pines as tear gas canisters were thrown at the southern barrier.
 Around 8:30 the front-end loader rammed the barricade.
 Then armed police officers moved into the Pines, and gunshots were fired from both sides.
-Then the police retreated, abandoning six cruisers and a bulldozer.
+Then the police retreated, abandoning six cruisers and the front-end loader.
 Although an initial account reported that 31-year-old SQ Corporal Marcel Lemay had been shot in the face during the firefight, a later inquest determined that the bullet which killed him struck his "left side below the armpit, an area not covered by [his] bullet-proof vest".
 Despite a 1985 SQ directive mandating that all officer communications be recorded, no record of the events was provided to the court, which the coroner decried as "unacceptable" and "even comical".

 Siege

 Upon their return, SQ officers established a perimeter around the protesters both at Kahnawáːke and Kanehsatàːke, blocking all access routes with rows of police cars and sandbags, preventing supplies like food and medication to be delivered and blocking ambulances from intervening.
 Representatives from the Quebec Human Rights Commission were also prevented from entering.
 In turn, protesters fortified their barricades and erected new ones, but police forced their way in to arrest, search and interrogate.
-On July 12, at the request of the Quebec minister of Public Securit, the Canadian Army began sending plain clothes military officers, C-7 rifles, night-vision equipment, bulletproof vests and armoured vehicles.
+On July 12, at the request of the Quebec minister of Public Security, the Canadian Armed Forces began sending plain clothes military officers, C7 rifles, night-vision equipment, bulletproof vests and armoured vehicles.

 Before the raid, there were approximately 30 armed Mohawk in and around the barricade; following the gun battle, this number grew to 60–70 and later grew to 600.
 The Mohawks seized six vehicles, including four police cars, and commandeered the front-end loader to crush the vehicles and use them to form a new barricade across Route 344.